ReCoded-Org/curriculum-backend-api-postman/README.md

 ![postman](/assets/postman-pat.gif)

-It basically help us to test our own APIs while building them and test other public APIs before using them in order for us to see how the data format that we are receiving and deal with it accordingly in our application.
+It helps us to test our APIs while building them and test other public APIs before using them for us to see how the data format that we are receiving and deal with it accordingly in our application.

 Now let's start with downloading [Postman](https://www.postman.com/downloads/).

-After downloading and installing it succesfuly u should see something similar to this:
+After downloading and installing it successfully u should see something similar to this:
 <img src="./assets/postman.jpg">

-Here's a video for [the basics of using postman for api testing](https://www.youtube.com/watch?v=t5n07Ybz7yI)
+Here's a video for [the basics of using postman for API testing](https://www.youtube.com/watch?v=t5n07Ybz7yI)

-After watching the video please make sure to play a round with the tool to get yourself familiar with.
+After watching the video please make sure to play around with the tool to get yourself familiar with it.

-Using this api url: https://jsonplaceholder.typicode.com
+Using this API URL: https://jsonplaceholder.typicode.com

 Try these end points:
 - GET /posts